Here are some posts I bring up tithing:

 2 Nephi (LDS 28:13) (RLDS 12:15) They ROB the POOR because of their FINE SANCTUARIES; they ROB the POOR because of their FINE CLOTHING; and they persecute the meek and the poor in heart, because in their pride they are puffed up.

-A quote showing that the LDS church does not focus on helping the poor:
+A quote from a top LDS / Brighamite leader showing that the LDS church does not focus on helping the poor:

 The preeminence of the spiritual over the temporal, which Jesus taught, has many applications in our own day.
 For example, it explains why our church spends great sums preaching the restored gospel and building temples to perform the ordinances of eternity rather than (as some advocate) devoting these same resources to temporal concerns already being pursued by others, such as preserving the environment, researching cures for diseases, or administering to other physical needs that can be accomplished without priesthood power or direction.